 When a person was allegedly under the influence of alcoholic beverages or a controlled substance at the time he or she caused an automobile collision, that individual may be charged with intoxication assault or intoxication manslaughter.
 Both of those crimes are also felony offenses that carry very steep penalties.

-If you have been charged with leaving the scene of an accident anywhere in Williamson County or a surrounding area of Central Texas, you will want to make sure that you immediately contact Law Office of Price & Wiggins, P.C..
+If you have been charged with leaving the scene of an accident anywhere in Williamson County or a surrounding area of Central Texas, you will want to make sure that you immediately contact Law Office of Michael J. Price, P.C..
 Georgetown criminal defense lawyer Michael J. Price aggressively defends people accused of all kinds of serious traffic offenses and fights to get criminal charges reduced or dismissed.